cornuwel/blog/_posts/2023-05-28-ai-impact-on-job-market.md

 ---
 layout: post
 title:  "The Impact of AI Assistants on the Job Market: Evolution, Risk, and Creation"
+description: "Uncover the implications of AI on the job market.
+Understand how AI is reshaping employment, creating new roles, and the skills needed for the AI era."
 date:   2023-05-28
 tags: ai jobs
 ---